Dual-path Mamba: Short and Long-term Bidirectional Selective Structured State Space Models for Speech Separation: Conclusion

 \section{Conclusion}

 In this work, we introduce DPMamba, a new model for speech separation.
 DPMamba utilizes a dual-path network to model local and global aspects of speech sequences and incorporates bidirectional Mamba blocks for processing the sequences in forward and backward directions.
-Our models of four different sizes either meet or surpass the performance of existing CNN, RNN, and transformer models of similar or large sizes.
-DPMamba (L) also sets a new benchmark on the WSJ0-2mix dataset.
+Our models of three different sizes either meet or surpass the performance of existing CNN, RNN, and transformer models of similar or large sizes.
 Moving forward, we will explore two directions: enhancing the efficiency of the Mamba separation model and improving the performance by integrating Mamba with other network layers.